mrtnhwttktc/test_stub_api/README.md

 - `stub_api_name` : The name of the stub api.
 This will be used for the path of the s3 folder and stub api endpoint.
 - `openapi_file_path` : Path of the OpenAPI specification file.

-The github action will do the following:
+This workflow will do the following:

 - Automatically generate the configuration file for the Imposter lambda function to run from the OpenAPI specification file.
 - Upload the configuration file for the Imposter lambda function in the S3 bucket.